| |

 Usually, the client's primary concern is that the oil portrait "look like" the subject.
 This is understandable.
 Actually, an excellent likeness is not really that difficult for a qualified artist to achieve and for me, is just the starting point.
 Let me explain ...
 Before substantive work is done, the artist has already made important judgments about the composition of the oil portrait.
 He has decided what is included and where everything is located; What is omitted and why; How the background will look; The direction of light, and the use of color.
 Most of all, the artist has determined the features of the subject that make him or her identifiable.
 By the time the oil portrait is half-done the likeness is already apparent because the artist is following his own strategy for its development.
 Actually, the composition and the likeness are not the end but rather, the foundation for what comes next.

 What comes next is hard to define.
+A good likeness has been achieved but that is not good enough in itself.
 The oil portrait should leave you with an emotional impression of the subject.
-A good likeness in itself is not enough.
 A person who knows the subject should feel as if they are in the presence of the subject.
 The oil portrait should be genuine and to the degree possible, depict the true nature of the subject.

 Traveling to Clients

-Within Florida, I am most active in Volusia County, Seminole County and Orange County.
-However, I consider Florida and Georgia to be a "local" area and I travel to meet with clients at their homes.
-Do you live outside this area?
+All of Florida and Georgia is my backyard and I can travel to meet with clients at their homes.
+Do you live elsewhere?
 Please call anyway.
-My studio and residence is located just north of Orlando in central Florida, but I have worked for clients as far away as Virginia.
+My studio and residence is located just north of Orlando in central Florida, but I have worked for clients as far away as Michigan.

 Prices and additional Information Portrait artists are "up front" about portrait pricing, which is largely a function the market, historic pricing norms, the fame of the artist and the size and complexity of the portrait, not the number of hours it takes to complete the painting.
 Some artists post their price schedule online.
 I prefer to send my price sheet upon request.